PaytonWu/abc/README.md

 # abc
-`abc` library is a collection of useful functions and classes for C++ in C++20 and above.
+`abc` library is a collection of useful functions and classes for blockchain implemented using C++20 and above.
 It is almost a head-only library and is majorly for personal use.